TaufiqHassan/cmpdata/README.rst

 Demo
 ----

-All demonstrations are done using a small number of test data files, but are applicable for any number of files/models/variables/experiments and so on.
+All demonstrations are done using a small number of test data files, but these are applicable for any number of files/models/variables/experiments and so on.

+### Get info

 Get available CMIP6 data information in a directory with ``cmpdata -o info``.